100R

 What we refer to on this page as Cortes Island is the traditional, stolen, unceded land of the Klahoose, We Wai Kum, and Homalco First Nations people.

-We left our beloved melanie cove on June 25th, in truth... we could have stayed there forever.
-It really was an amazing anchorage, but we had to leave because we had to move to Refuge Cove to upload an important video (our Nime 2022 talk).
-We were supposed to stream, but evidently that would not be possible on our connection.
-To upload this video we needed a good strong connection.
-The connection at other anchorages was fine for sending emails and other kinds of light uploads/downloads, but would never allow us to upload a 40 minute video.
-The connection there wasn't ideal, it took us 7 hours to upload it, but even this would have been unthinkable in Melanie Cove.
+We left our beloved melanie cove on June 25th, in truth, we could have stayed there forever.
+It really was an amazing anchorage, but we had to move to Refuge Cove to upload an important video for our Nime 2022 talk.
+We were supposed to stream, but evidently, that was not possible on our slow connection.
+To upload this video, we needed a reliable connection.
+Cell coverage at other anchorages was fine for sending emails and other light tasks, but would never allow us to upload a 40 minute video.
+It took us 7 hours to upload the video at the docks in Refuge Cove, but even this speed would have been unthinkable in Melanie Cove.

-The next day, on June 27th, we left the dock for Háthayim Marine Park (Von Donop) on Cortes Island, a 15 nm sail from Refuge Cove.
-We had planned on going to Squirrel Cove, just a short 2.3 nm sail across the channel, but after reading about sailors fouling their anchors on submerged engine blocks and logging equipement we decided to go elsewhere, so we decided to try and sail to the north of Cortes Island.
+The next day, on June 27th, we left the dock for Háthayim Marine Park (Von Donop) on Cortes Island, a 15 NM sail from Refuge Cove.
+We had planned on going to Squirrel Cove, just a short 2.3 NM leap across the channel, but after reading about sailors fouling their anchors on submerged engine blocks and logging equipement we decided to go elsewhere, we were going to explore the north of Cortes Island.

-The wind was forecast to be 10-15 knots from the NW, right on the nose.
-To get to the northern end of Cortes, it is necessary to pass through a long narrow channel (Lewis Channel), meaning that we would need to do a lot of tacks to get up there.
+The wind was forecast to be 10-15 kn from the NW, right on the nose.
+To get to the northern end of Cortes, it is necessary to pass through a long narrow channel, Lewis Channel, we would need to do a lot of tacks to get up there.
 Pino, with its deep draft and tall mast, sails very well into the wind, and so we decided to work our sailing muscles and to go for it.
-The wind was at 10-11 knots to start, nice and smooth, and the more we approached the mouth of the channel, the stronger the wind (accelerated through the channel).
-A sailboat was motoring behind us, and they were kind enough to get out of our way as we made short tacks back and forth.
+The wind was at 10-11 kn to start, nice and smooth, the more we approached the mouth of the channel, the stronger the wind (accelerated through the channel).
+A sailboat was motoring behind us, they were kind enough to get out of our way as we made short tacks back and forth across the channel.

-Sailing this way is rather long, and exhausting, especially in 27 C weather and full sun.
+Sailing this way is long, and exhausting, especially in 27 C weather and under a full sun.
 In the channel we saw clear-cut areas from logging, places that where never replenished with new trees.
-New growth on faraway hillsides is easy enough to see, the trees are greener, and draw a clear shape.
+New growth on faraway hillsides is easy enough to see, the trees are greener and draw a clear shape.

-We arrived at the north of Cortes, and there the wind decided to stop and we motored the rest of the way.
-We assumed we would have better wind up there, it is difficult to ever have a guarantee of wind in places dotted with so many islands.
-The mouth of Hayathim Marine Park was just south of that point, where the entrance narrows and into the narrowest point is a rock, planted dead in the center and making all who pass near it sweat a whole lot.
-Because the inlet is big, there is a fair amount of current passing through this narrow, strong enough that we let the engine idle to let it carry us through, hugging the right side of the channel with the accursed rock on the port side of Pino.
+We arrived at the north of Cortes, there the wind decided to stop, and we motored the rest of the way.
+We assumed we would have better wind here, it is difficult to ever have a guarantee of wind in places dotted with many islands.
+The mouth of Hayathim Marine Park was just south of that point, where the entrance narrows, in the very center of this narrow was a rock, making all who pass near it sweat a whole lot.
+Because the inlet was big, there was a fair amount of current passing through this "pinch", strong enough that we let the engine idle, allowed it carry us through, hugging the right side of the channel with the accursed rock on our port side.
 We came in on a rising tide, to make sure there would be plenty of water under our keel.

-We found a spot in the southernmost bay, dropping the hook in 25 feet of water.
-The bottom is mud, and sticky, perfect for weathering anything.
-It makes a mess when we haul the anchor back up on deck, but at least it makes for a secure anchorage.
-We both like not having to worry about dragging, although, in truth, the 15 kg Rocna anchor makes it very difficult for the wind to push us around.
+We found a spot in the southernmost bay, dropping the hook in 25 ft of water.
+The bottom was mud, and sticky, perfect for weathering anything.
+It makes a mess when hauling the anchor back up on deck, but at least it made for a secure anchorage.

 pino in hayathim marine park

-We arrived to the sound of a crow yelling, breaking the silence in the bay, and it did not stop yelling for the entire day, and the next day, and the next.
-We call it a yell rather than a caw, because it sounds like a human trying to sound like a crow.
-The bay is eerily silent when there's no wind, and so in its absence the terrible crow voice seemed to be amplified threefold, and more so with the echos that follow.
+We arrived to the sound of a crow yelling, breaking the silence in the bay, it did not stop yelling for the entire day, and the next day, and the next.
+We called it a yell rather than a caw, because it sounded like a human trying to sound like a crow.
+The bay was eerily silent when there was no wind, in its absence the terrible crow voice was amplified threefold, and more so with the echos that followed.

-Like all other anchorages we've visited so far, people leave as quickly as they've arrived.
-Two minutes after dropping the hook the kayaks and paddleboards are in the water, then they do a quick paddle around the bay before happy hour, then the next morning they're gone, to hurry through many other anchorages we imagine.
-There is a general sense of hurry, of having to see it all.
-Staying in one place a while and exploring it in full is not an option.
-It is necessary to collect anchorages like one would collect little trophies or badges.
+Like all other anchorages we'd visited so far, people left as quickly as they'd arrived.
+Two minutes after dropping the hook the kayaks and paddleboards were in the water, then they'd do a quick paddle around the bay before happy hour, then the next morning they were gone, to hurry through many other anchorages, we imagine.
+There was a general sense of hurry, of having to see it all.
+Staying in one place a while and exploring it in full was not an option.
+It was necessary to collect anchorages like one would collect little trophies, or badges.
 If you stay anywhere for a single day, you haven't seen anything.

 This marine wilderness park encompasses lakes, estuaries, a salt water lagoon and the old-growth forest Coast-Salish First nations call "ha̓θamɩn".